-If you’re reading this, chances are slim that you’ve ever won a lottery.
-Why?
-Because the odds of winning are just so low.
-In 2014, Americans spent $70.15 billion on lottery tickets alone.
-That’s more than the total spending on music, books, sports teams, movies and video games combined, according to CNN Money.
-What do we get for all that money spent on the lottery?
-That depends.
+If you’re reading this, chances are slim that you’ve ever won a lottery because the odds of winning are just so low.
+In 2021, Americans spent $105.26 billion on lottery tickets, making it the most popular form of gambling.
+That’s more than the total spending on music, books, sports teams, movies and video games combined.
+What do we get for all that money spent on the lottery and why do so many play if the odds are so low?
+We analyze the economics behind playing the lottery below.

 Check out our budget calculator.